jaegertracing/jaeger/CONTRIBUTING.md

 ```
 $ go run -tags ui ./cmd/all-in-one/main.go
 ```
+After the command, all the components will running and shown on the terminal screen.
+Jaeger UI can be opened here http://localhost:16686.

 Alternatively, the path to the built UI assets can be provided via `--query.static-files` flag: